MEET OUR

 BOARD MEMBERS

-MESSAGE FROM INTERIM BOARD CHAIR, MS. AISHATH LU-U-LUA HASSAN
+MESSAGE FROM BOARD CHAIR, MS. MICHELLE HERVY

 Welcome to the Overseas School of Colombo's School Board's page.
 Here you will find out more about our not-for-profit school board governance, including our foundational documents, the role of our Board of Directors and the backgrounds of each board member who works voluntarily on behalf of OSC.